Glenda J Ashleigh

 What happens after we confirm our wedding ceremony booking?

-We create the ceremony that is right for you!
-We communicate by e-mail (unlimited) and phone to craft a wedding ceremony of your choice.
+Together, we create the ceremony that is right for you!
+We communicate by e-mail (unlimited), video and phone to craft a wedding ceremony of your choice.
 Everyone has different ideas about their ceremony and no two ceremonies are the same.
+I craft your legal marriage ceremony to ensure that your marriage is a valid marriage.

 When do we finalise our wedding ceremony arrangements?